LabPresse/RunOnHPC/README.md

 In this repository you should save your ASU username and password in `_password_.txt` and `_username_.txt` directly in this repository.
 Make sure that these are inlcuded in .gitignore otherwise the world will have access to your info.
 NOTE: this is clearly not the best way to do this, we will have to fix this in future versions.

-## Local Paths
-Similarly to saving credentials you will also need to save the paths to your data directory and your projects folder in `_datapath_.txt` and `_projectpath_.txt` respectively.

 ## Local Data
 All of your data, for all of your projects, should be stored in a single directory called "Data" that lives somewhere on your local machine.
 Within `Data/` you should have sub directories for each of your projects
 ```markdown